izzymg/fantasy/README.md

 Grab a process manager like pm2 and put fantasy.js under it if that's your style, or roll with docker etc.

-## Unit Testing

-Run sql/testBoard.sql (warning, this will delete the board /test/ and all posts on it, then recreate it)

 `npm run test`

 ## License